zinaassi/ankleband/Signal_Preprocessing_Report_Final_Updated.md

 #### 8.3.4 ESP32 Deployment Performance

+In the absence of physical ESP32 hardware, inference performance was estimated using instruction-level cycle simulation.
+The complete INT8 inference pipeline — including EMA filtering, convolution, fully-connected layers, batch normalization, and quantization/dequantization operations — was analyzed by mapping each arithmetic operation to its corresponding Xtensa LX6 ISA cycle cost.
+Total cycle counts were converted to latency at 240 MHz.
+This methodology provides a conservative estimate, accounting for computational cost while excluding cache and memory effects.

-Table 8.5 presents the estimated inference performance on the ESP32-WROOM-32 (Xtensa LX6 @ 240 MHz), derived from instruction-level cycle simulation.
+Table 8.5 presents the estimated inference performance on the ESP32-WROOM-32 (Xtensa LX6 @ 240 MHz).

 **Table 8.5: ESP32 Inference Performance**